Arthur Compton: X-rays

-In 1923, Compton moved to the University of Chicago as professor of physics, a position he would occupy for the next 22 years.
+In 1923, Compton moved to the University of Chicago as Professor of Physics, a position he would occupy for the next 22 years.
 In 1925, he demonstrated that the scattering of 130,000-volt X-rays from the first sixteen elements in the periodic table (hydrogen through sulfur) were polarized, a result predicted by J. J. Thomson.
 William Duane from Harvard University spearheaded an effort to prove that Compton's interpretation of the Compton effect was wrong.
 Duane carried out a series of experiments to disprove Compton, but instead found evidence that Compton was correct.
 In 1924, Duane conceded that this was the case.

 Compton investigated the effect of X-rays on the sodium and chlorine nuclei in salt.
 He used X-rays to investigate ferromagnetism, concluding that it was a result of the alignment of electron spins.
 In 1926, he became a consultant for the Lamp Department at General Electric.
 In 1934, he returned to England as Eastman visiting professor at Oxford University.
 While there, General Electric asked him to report on activities at General Electric Company plc's research laboratory at Wembley.
 Compton was intrigued by the possibilities of the research there into fluorescent lamps.
 His report prompted a research program in America that developed it.

 Compton's first book, X-Rays and Electrons, was published in 1926.
 In it he showed how to calculate the densities of diffracting materials from their X-ray diffraction patterns.
 He revised his book with the help of Samuel K. Allison to produce X-Rays in Theory and Experiment (1935).
 This work remained a standard reference for the next three decades.

 Cosmic rays

 By the early 1930s, Compton had become interested in cosmic rays.
 At the time, their existence was known but their origin and nature remained speculative.
 Their presence could be detected using a spherical "bomb" containing compressed air or argon gas and measuring its electrical conductivity.
 Trips to Europe, India, Mexico, Peru and Australia gave Compton the opportunity to measure cosmic rays at different altitudes and latitudes.
 Along with other groups who made observations around the globe, they found that cosmic rays were 15% more intense at the poles than at the equator.
-Compton attributed this to the effect of cosmic rays being made up principally of charged particles, rather than photons as Robert Millikan had suggested, with the latitude effect being due to Earth's magnetic field.
+In September 1932, Compton attributed this to the effect of cosmic rays being made principally of charged particles, rather than photons as Robert Millikan had suggested, with the latitude effect being due to Earth's magnetic field.
+This resulted in a public altercation between Millikan and Compton in December.
+Ultimately, Compton was proven correct.